Adam Bair's Consumer Protection Resources

 What a validation notice has to say

-Within five days of the first communication, the collector has to send you a written notice that includes the amount of the debt, the name of the creditor, a statement that the debt will be assumed valid unless you dispute it within thirty days, and a statement that if you dispute it in writing, the collector will obtain verification and mail it to you.
+Within five days of first contact, the collector has to send you a written notice.
+The notice has to list the amount of the debt.
+The name of the creditor.
+A statement that the debt is treated as valid unless you dispute it within 30 days.
+And a statement that if you dispute in writing, the collector will get proof and mail it to you.

-If the notice is missing those elements, the collector has a problem.
-You also have a record of that problem if you keep the envelope.
+If the notice is missing any of those, the collector has a problem.
+You have a record of that problem if you keep the envelope.

-What to do in the first thirty days
+What to do in the first 30 days

 This is the window that matters.
-Most consumers miss it because they freeze, panic, or pay something before they understand what they are paying.
+Most people miss it.
+They freeze.
+Or panic.
+Or pay something before they know what they are paying for.

 Do not confirm the debt on a phone call